EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/containers.md

 ## Containers and 'root' users

-You may find that for some containers, you are the 'root' user within the container.
+You may find that for some containers, run using Podman, you are the 'root' user within the container.

 For these containers, you are the 'root' user **only** within the context of the container.
 You will not have 'root' access to the back-end on which the container is running!